 By the time you have finished reading, you will be a baby swing expert.
 Pretty cool, huh?

 Use the index above to jump to your preferred section of the guide.
 Otherwise, keep reading from top to bottom.
 It’s all great information!

-In addition visual stimulation, the baby swing also has a built in sound machine that is capable of playing 16 different songs and sounds.
+In addition to visual stimulation, the baby swing also has a built-in sound machine that is capable of playing 16 different songs and sounds.
 Better still, the volume can easily be adjusted so that it is not too loud.

 With so many features, it’s easy to see why this baby swing is one of the most popular on the market.
 You can find the price and reviews here.